 For the average internet user – despite using it every day to access the online sphere to stream, google, connect, store and much much more – data is in many ways conceptually intangible.
 It projects a somewhat invisible sentiment, and doesn’t necessarily inspire association with any kind of bricks-and-mortar physical location.

-In reality, our email servers, search history, social media, Netflix accounts, iCloud storage, Google Drive and other online attics, all have a very physical location in a data centre that requires water and electricity to run and keep cool.
+In reality, our email servers, search history, social media, online attics and much more, all have a very physical location in a data centre that requires water and electricity to run and keep cool.

-To clarify, there is a you-labeled hard-drive, on a shelf, in a warehouse full of everyone else’s hard-drives on shelves, in a server-farm or data centre probably in the middle of the desert, Singapore or possibly the Silicon valley.
+To clarify, there is a you-labeled hard-drive, on a shelf, in a warehouse full of everyone else’s hard-drives on shelves, in a server-farm or data centre somewhere.

 Essentially, your hyperspace bookshelf has a real-life location in a data centre which requires energy and air conditioning to run efficiently 24/7, 365 days a year.